lorensen/VTKExamples/src/VTKBook/Chapter7.md

 </figure>

 All of these region of interest methods are fairly simple to implement using an image-order ray casting approach.
 As a preprocessing step to ray casting, the ray is clipped against all geometric region definitions.
 The ray function is then evaluated only along segments of the ray that are within the region of interest.
 The mask values are consulted at each sample to determine if its contribution should be included or excluded.

 For object-order methods we must determine for each sample whether or not it is within the region of interest before incorporating its contribution into the image.
 If the underlying graphics hardware is being utilized for the object- order volume rendering as is the case with a texture mapping approach, hardware clipping planes may be available to help support regions of interest.

 ## 7.10 Intermixing Volumes and Geometry

 Although the volume is typically the focus of the image in volume visualization, it is often helpful to add geometric objects to the scene.
 For example, showing the bounding box of the dataset or the position and orientation of cut planes can improve the viewer's understanding of the volumetric data.
 Also, it can be useful to visualize volumetric data using both geometric and volumetric methods within the same image.
 The left image in **Figure7-24** shows a CT scan of a human knee where a contouring method is used to extract the skin isosurface.
 This isosurface is rendered as triangles using standard graphics hardware.
 The upper-right portion of the skin is cut to reveal the bone beneath, which is rendered using a software ray casting technique with a compositing ray function.
 In the right image, the wave function values of an iron protein are visualized using both geometric isosurface and volume rendering techniques.

 When using graphics hardware to perform volume rendering, as is the case with a texture mapping approach, intermixing opaque geometry in the scene is trivial.
 All opaque geometry is rendered first, then the semitransparent texture-mapped polygons are blended in a back-to-front order into the image.
 If we wish to include semitransparent geometry in the scene, then this geometry and the texture-mapped polygons must be sorted before rendering.
 Similar to a purely geometric scene, this may involve splitting polygons to obtain a sorted order.

 If a software volume rendering approach is used, such as an object-order splatting method or an image-order ray casting method, opaque geometry can be incorporated into the image by rendering the geometry, capturing the results stored in the hardware depth buffer, and then using these results during the volume rendering phase.
 For ray casting, we would simply convert the depth value for a pixel into a distance along the view ray and use this to bound the segment of the ray that we consider during volume rendering.
 The final color computed for a pixel during volume rendering is then blended with the color produced by geometric rendering using the over operator.
 In an object-order method, we must consider the depth of every sample and compare this to the value stored in the depth buffer at each pixel within the image extent of this sample.
 We accumulate this sample's contribution to the volume rendered image at each pixel only if the sample is in front of the geometry for that pixel.
 Finally, the volume rendered image is blended over the geometric image.

 ## 7.11 Efficient Volume Rendering

 Rendering a volumetric dataset is a computationally intensive task.
-If is nthe size of the volume on

-all three dimensions and we visit every voxel once during a projection, the complexity of volume () ^3^

-rendering is .
-OnEven a highly optimized software algorithm will have great difficulty projecting a moderately sized volume of or512512512approximately´´ 134 million voxels at interactive rates.
+If is nthe size of the volume on all three dimensions and we visit every voxel once during a projection, the complexity of volume rendering is $O(n^3)$.
+Even a highly optimized software algorithm will have great difficulty projecting a moderately sized volume of or512512512approximately´´ 134 million voxels at interactive rates.
 If every voxel in the volume contributes in some way to the final image and we are unwilling to compromise image quality, our